Aptera Electric Car FAQ

 Q: Will the company sell parts to me if I want to fix it myself?

-A: Yes, the company has a very strong commitment to the concept of “right to repair”.
+A: Yes, the company has a very strong commitment to the concept of the “right to repair”.
 If

 you fix it yourself you will not have to have your work inspected by a factory-authorized